Frida 1967–1972: Background

 This release also includes clips from the press and critics from the time the songs and album were first released.
-Frida received unanimously generous praise from the critics, who especially noted the precision and versatility of Frida as a vocalist, hitting every note to perfection.
+Frida received welcoming praise from the critics, who especially noted the precision and versatility of Frida as a singer.
 The box set contains pictures of all the singles releases, and alternative photo shots which were never seen before.
 The bonus tracks on this compilation were recorded for TV.

-The Frida 1967-1972 compilation saw the CD debut of the rare duet single "En Kväll Om Sommar'n"/"Vi Vet Allt Men Nästan Inget", (One Summer Evening/We Know Everything But Almost Nothing) with Lars Berghagen, recorded in the spring of 1971 to promote a Swedish summer tour in the folkparks, originally released on the Polydor label.
+The Frida 1967-1972 compilation saw the CD debut of the rare duet single "En kväll om sommar'n"/"Vi vet allt men nästan inget", (One Summer Evening/We Know Everything But Almost Nothing) with Lars Berghagen, recorded in the spring of 1971 to promote a Swedish summer tour in the folkparks, originally released on the Polydor label.

-The live version of "Barnen Sover", (The Children Are Sleeping) was recorded on 29 September 1970 for radio show, Våra Favoriter (Our Favourites).
+The live version of "Barnen sover", (The Children Are Sleeping) was recorded on 29 September 1970 for the radio show, Våra favoriter (Our Favourites).
 This was the very first public appearance of Anni-Frid Lyngstad, Agnetha Fältskog, Björn Ulvaeus and Benny Andersson as a quartet, shortly before their 'Festfolket' tour.

+Reception

+Frida 1967-1972 was released in 1997 by EMI Records.
+Writing for AllMusic, Bruce Eder lauded the compilation album and observed that Anni-Frid Lyngstad was set up to be "Sweden's answer to Petula Clark" by her management, and deemed the earlier, "thicker" music production a poor fit; however, Eder was more favourable to Benny Andersson's "airy and open, light-textured yet distinctive" production works with Lyngstad.